nushell/nushell.github.io/book/loading_data.md

 ## Fetching URLs

 In addition to loading files from your filesystem, you can also load URLs by using the `fetch` command.
-This will fetch the contents of the URL from the internet and return it to you:
+This will fetch the contents of the URL from the internet and return it:

 ```
 > fetch https://www.jonathanturner.org/feed.xml